 Disposals of subsidiaries, associates or joint ventures.
 When the Group ceases to consolidate a subsidiary or account for an investment using the equity method because of a loss of control, joint control or significant influence, any retained interest in the entity is remeasured to its fair value, with the change in carrying amount recognized in profit or loss.
 The fair value is the initial carrying amount for the purposes of subsequently accounting for the retained interest as an associate, joint venture or financial asset.
-In addition, any amounts previously recognized in other comprehensive income in respect of that entity are accounted for as if the Group had directly disposed of the related assets or liabilities.
-This may mean that amounts previously recognized in other comprehensive income are recycled to profit or loss.
+In addition, any amounts previously recognized in other comprehensive income in respect of that entity are recycled to profit or loss.